PyDMShellCommand

 Bases: QPushButton, PyDMWidget

-A QPushButton capable of execute shell commands.
+A QPushButton capable of executing shell commands.

 Parameters: